DataDog/datadog-secret-backend/docs/aws/ssm.md

 ```

 You can use a wildcard when specifying the parameter path `Resource` (for example, `datadog/*` for all resources within in the `datadog` folder).

+This is just one step in setting up the Instance Profile.
+Refer to the [Instance Profile Instructions](https://github.com/DataDog/datadog-secret-backend/blob/main/docs/aws/README.md#instance-profile-instructions) in the AWS README to complete the setup.

 ### Backend Settings